Skip to main content

 Notification of ethics approval

-AEC applications with home institution approval will ONLY be forwarded to the AS-AEC for consideration if the application for beamtime is ranked highly enough to be awarded beamtime.
-Beamtime may then be awarded, pending approval of the AEC application.
-The AS-AEC will notify the proposal Chief Investigator of the outcome of their AEC application within 4 weeks of the evaluation of the proposal.
+The AS-AEC will notify the Primary Investigator of the outcome of their AEC application within 4 weeks of the evaluation of the proposal.

 Animal welfare

-It is a requirement of the Australian Synchrotron AEC to report all expected and unexpected animal incidents regardless of whether the incident had a negative impact on animal welfare or not.
-All animal incidents must be reported within 48 hours using the AS-AEC animal incident report form.
+It is a requirement of the Australian Synchrotron AEC to report all expected and unexpected or adverse events regardless of whether the incident had a negative impact on animal welfare.
+All animal incidents must be reported within 48 hours using the AS-AEC animal incident report form and are to be submitted via [email protected]

 Examples of animal incidents that must be reported include: